BBB Major a Friar Creation

 Friar Bob Borer ’59 developed perinatal medicine used for the entire country of Qatar and for the Sultanate of Oman

-Thirteen Friars have been named Thouron Scholars or Fellows, two became Truman Scholars and six have won Fulbrights
+Fifteen Friars have been named Thouron Scholars or Fellows, two became Truman Scholars and eight have won Fulbrights

 Discovering the Cure to Cancer